-In the following, Offline OData service refers to the component in the mobile service that moves data between the back-end OData service and the client offline store.
+In the following, Offline OData service refers to the component in mobile services that transmits data between the back end (OData service) and the client offline store.

 Best Practices for Defining Queries¶

 /EntitySetA” and “

 This best practice depends on the OData service and the data in those entity sets.
 A defining query with an

 $expand can be broken up into multiple defining queries without